Preparing for your Kitten:

 Cigarettes (including butts, matches

-Many house plants (The way I see house plants… MOST are poisonous to kittens/cats)
+Many house plants/FLOWERS (The way I see house plantss, MOST/ALL are poisonous/FATAL to kittens/cats)

 Bread wire twists ties/plastic fasteners

 Hair ties/ponytail holders (can cause intestinal blockage)